 Compound Exercises or Main Lifts

-Compound exercises or main lifts are exercises that involve multiple muscle groups and joints.
-Any strength training program should start with these exercises since they are the most efficient at increasing overall strength and muscle hypertrophy.
+Compound exercises or main lifts are exercises that involve multiple joints and muscle groups.
+Any strength training program design should start with these exercises since they are the most efficient at building strength and developing muscle hypertrophy.
 The most common compound exercises are deadlifts, squats, bench presses, pull-ups, shoulder presses, and rows.

-Because they involve many muscle groups cooperating, compound exercises are thought to be more useful and effective at fostering functional strength.
+Because they involve many muscle groups cooperating, compound exercises are thought to be more useful and effective at fostering functional strength and making daily tasks effortless.
 These exercises should be performed first in your training session when you are the most energized and strong since they are the “big players” in the workout.

 It is crucial to remember that while combining compound exercises, it is essential to concentrate on perfect form, employ the right technique, and use progressive overload, which is the steady increase of resistance over time, to prevent injury and initiate development.